haopengsong/misc/README.md

-# sampleCode of Haopeng Song
+# sampleCode of Haopeng.
+# All samples run in Ubuntu Linux.
+# Thanks.